BiprarshiD/MusicCompositionLSTM/README.md

 # MusicCompositionLSTM
-All code for training and prediction included in pyhton notebook (ipynb) file.
+All code for training and prediction included in python notebook (ipynb) file.

 Generated Compositions:
 1. Offset = 0.25 (fast paced music)